Cambridge EnerTechによる

 Gregory L. Plett, PhD, Professor, Electrical & Computer Engineering, University of Colorado, Colorado Springs

 Lithium-metal batteries hold promise for heavy-duty transportation due to their high energy density, but before they can be adopted, battery-management systems (BMS) must be developed to monitor and control their operation.
+This talk introduces a method to parameterize a physics-based model of these cells for BMS application that uses simple tests performed on electrochemical-impedance-spectroscopy (EIS) equipment.

 A Comparative Review of Simplified Battery Models Used for Advanced Controls